Kuldeep-Sharmaa/Mehfil/docs/PROJECT.md

 - Backend, auth, or persistence layer
 - Real-time presence or user counts
 - Liked tracks, saved queues, or any user-specific persistence
-- Any placeholder data presented as if it were live (e.g. fake "active users")

 ## Stack